pedrolara-boop/StashStudioSync/README.md

 The project consists of two main Python files:

 1. **stashStudioMetadataMatcher.py**: The main script that can be run from the command line with various arguments.
+Requires a config.py file or environment variables.
+Supports additional features like matching by ID or name.

-2. **stashStudioMetadataMatcherPlugin.py**: A simplified version optimized for use as a Stash plugin, which imports functionality from the main script.
+2. **stashStudioMetadataMatcherPlugin.py**: A specialized version optimized for use as a Stash plugin.
+Gets configuration directly from Stash, so no config.py file is needed.
+Focuses on batch processing of all studios.

 This separation allows for:
 - Cleaner code organization
 - Optimized settings for each use case (plugin vs. command-line)
 - Easier maintenance and updates
+- Plugin version works without any additional configuration

 Both files share the same core functionality but are optimized for their specific use cases.